 - Find a younger teacher (we have even used teenagers) who will charge less.

 - There are also video lessons available (and some are free on Youtube!).
 See Music in Our Homeschool for several of these options.

 - Find a homeschool mom who can teach music and start up a new class at your co-op.

 Pro tip: Tauna actually uses the membership option from Music in our Homeschool!
 It’s a fantastic resource that gives you access to so many music homeschool courses for pre-k through high school, monthly lesson calendars, live music lessons, and more. 🙌

 Music theory is best taught along-side private or group music lessons, but to do extra practice at home, use an app or this fun and FREE printable pack!
 There are some really fun apps for learning note names and everything else music theory related.

 Music Appreciation and Composer Study

-I think music appreciation is the easiest way to include music in your homeschool.
+I think music appreciation is the easiest way to teach homeschool music activities in your day.
 If you have a streaming service such as Spotify or Amazon Prime Music, you can simply use a ready-made playlist to learn about a particular music style or composer.
 Search “jazz” or “opera for kids” or “Bach” or “Rossini” and you’re ready to listen!
 These playlists are also available on Youtube.

-If you are a Charlotte Mason homeschooler, you may have already considered including hymn study in your homeschool.
+If you may have already considered including hymn study in your homeschool, especially if you are a Charlotte Mason homeschooler.
 There are quite a number of hymn study curricula for you to choose from.